dunbom6612/nt-react-js-fundamental-final/README.md

 ## note
-the app is coded in Reactjs and pure css.
+the app is built in Reactjs and pure css.